GLOBAL MARKETS-Shares set for weekly losses as growth concerns weigh

 By Marc Jones

-steadied on Friday, with both on course to end the week down as
+euro steadied on Friday, with both on course to end the week

 Having enjoyed a 1.2 percent gain on Thursday, the Euro